supercid/techdocs-wiki-tmp/Product-Tagging.md

 ### Tagging the availability

 The availability of a product is represented by `InStock` or `http://schema.org/InStock` for products that are in stock and saleable.
 For products that are out of stock or you don't want recommended, you can use `OutOfStock` or `http://schema.org/OutOfStock`

+### Tagging the Google Categories

+The category of your item based on the Google product taxonomy.
+Use the schema provided by Google here (https://support.google.com/merchants/answer/6324436?hl=en)

 ### Tagging the Rating